Belhaven Hill School

 Whether you choose day or boarding, the happiness and welfare of your children is of the utmost importance to us all: pastoral care is at the heart of everything that we do at Belhaven.

 The school is divided into four Patrols, each one led by a member of staff.
-They are aided by a boy and a girl Patrol Leader in their final year who are responsible for looking out for the other members of their patrol.
+They are aided by a boy and a girl Patrol Leader in their final year and Junior Patrol Captains in Form 3 who are responsible for looking out for the other members of their patrol.

-Forms 1, 2 and 3 have Tutors who meet weekly with their tutees to discuss extra-curricular commitments, ongoing academic progress and any concerns.
+Forms 1, 2 and 3 have a choice of Form Tutor who they meet daily to discuss co-curricular commitments, ongoing academic progress and any concerns.

-Pupils in Forms 4, 5 and 6 are looked after and supervised by their Form Teachers who can be approached by a child with any concerns or worries.
+Pupils in Forms 4 and 5 are taught and looked after by their Form Teachers who can be approached by a child with any concerns or worries.
+Again, they meet daily.

-There is a strong network of other staff throughout the school with whom the children can talk, including other subject staff, House Parents, the Matrons or the Headmaster and his wife.
-The relationship between staff and pupils is of fundamental importance at Belhaven Hill and is based around a framework of mutual respect.
+There is a strong network of other staff throughout the school with whom the children can talk, including other subject staff, Houseparents, the Matrons or the Headmaster and his wife.
+The relationship between staff and pupils is of fundamental importance at Belhaven and is based around a framework of mutual respect.

-Our excellent team of a Nurse and 6 matrons ensure the physical welfare of each child.
+Our excellent team of a Nurse, Wellbeing Lead, Pupil Support and 5 matrons ensure the physical welfare of each child.